Federal appeals court preserves access to abortion pill for now but tightens rules

 A federal appeals court has preserved access to an abortion drug for now but under tighter rules that would allow the drug only to be dispensed up to seven weeks, not 10, and not by mail.

-The drug, mifepristone, was approved for use by the Food and Drug Administration more than two decades ago.
-It's used in combination with a second drug, misoprostol.
+The drug, mifepristone, was approved for use by the Food and Drug Administration more than two decades ago and is used in combination with a second drug, misoprostol, to end an early pregnancy.
 The 5th U.S. Circuit Court of Appeals in New Orleans ruled Wednesday just before midnight.

 By a 2-1 vote, a panel of three judges narrowed for now a decision by a lower court judge in Texas Friday that had completely blocked the FDA's approval of the drug following a lawsuit by mifepristone's opponents.

-Under the appeals court order, the FDA's initial approval of mifepristone in 2000 is allowed to remain in effect.
+Under the appeals court order, the FDA's initial approval of mifepristone in 2000 is allowed to remain in effect, as "it appears that the statute of limitations bars plaintiffs' challenges to the Food and Drug Administration's approval of mifepristone in 2000."

 But changes made by the FDA since 2016 relaxing the rules for prescribing and dispensing mifepristone would be placed on hold.
 Those include extending the period of pregnancy when the drug can be used and also allowing it to be dispensed by mail, without any need to visit a doctor's office.